moby/moby/docs/sources/articles/networking.md

 you be explicit about exactly which external port on the Docker server — which can be any port at all, not just those in the 49153-65535 block — you want mapped to which port in the container.

+You can also provide the `--persist-ports=true|false` option.
+This will cause dynamically allocated ports in the 49153-65535 range to be preserved across container restarts.
+If this flag is not provided, each time the container starts a new port will be allocated.

 Either way, you should be able to peek at what Docker has accomplished in your network stack by examining your NAT tables.